tgrbrooks/RemoteTemperature/BlueTooth/README.md

 Also, the connection is opened using TLS with CA certificate path specified in the `MQTT.TLS_CERT` parameter.

+## Permissions
+To grant permissions to the BLE subsystem/driver to run as non-admin user, read here: <https://stackoverflow.com/a/42306883/1632704>.

+Hm...
+I actually never got the permissions working even though I followed all steps in the above article.
+But since I'm running the scripts as a service as a system user, it all works anyway.

 ## Running as service

-### Permissions
-To grant permissions to the BLE subsystem/driver, read here: <https://stackoverflow.com/a/42306883/1632704>

 Info about running Python scripts as service: <http://www.diegoacuna.me/how-to-run-a-script-as-a-service-in-raspberry-pi-raspbian-jessie/>